Simon Munnery: Early life

 Born in Middlesex, Munnery grew up in Bedmond and was educated at Watford Grammar School for Boys, where he earned four A Levels.
 He read natural sciences at Trinity College, Cambridge but soon lost interest in science and joined the Footlights.
 In 1987, he became vice-president with Peter Bradshaw as president.
-After graduating with "a very high third", he did various menial jobs before making his big break into comedy.
-He has described praise of his work as implying his work occupies a place between "unfunny comedy" and "shit art".
+After graduating with "a very high third", he trained under Philippe Gaulier at École Philippe Gaulier.
+He did various menial jobs before making his big break into comedy, and has described praise of his work as implying his work occupies a place between "unfunny comedy" and "shit art".

 Munnery had a short-lived career as a video game programmer.
 His most famous title was a version of Asteroids for the Commodore International VIC-20 (a game that Jeff Minter once described as a "pile of wank").
 He also authored several games for the ZX81 (Road Race, Breakout and Space Invaders) and the ZX Spectrum.
 The VIC-20 games he wrote were Asteroids, Cosmiads and Scramble.